codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 The Codefresh Runner, also known as the Agent, is required for Codefresh pipelines, and enables running pipeline builds in the customer's environment.
 It provides a way to run pipeline builds, tests, and deployments within your private network or on-premises environment by making API calls to the Codefresh platform.
 Read more about it in [Codefresh Runner]({{site.baseurl}}/docs/installation/runner/).

+### Managed Clusters
+Managed clusters are external clusters added to provisioned GitOps Runtimes.
+You can deploy applications to the clusters without having to install Argo CD on the clusters in order to do so.

 ### Codefresh Clients

 Codefresh Clients include the UI and the CLI.